-- 1. Exhibit proficiency and competency within one's discipline and in service to others.
-(2012/2013)\ - 2.
-Integrate critical thinking skills to reason logically using data from appropriate disciplines to solve problems and make decisions.
-(2011/2012)\ - 3.
-Communicate clearly in both written and oral forms of expression.
-(2011/2012)\ - 4.
-Demonstrate an understanding of Catholic beliefs and faith within one's ethical and professional decision-making.
-(2012/2013)\ - 5.
+- 1. Exhibit proficiency and competency within one's discipline and in service to others. - 2.
+Integrate critical thinking skills to reason logically using data from appropriate disciplines to solve problems and make decisions. - 3.
+Communicate clearly in both written and oral forms of expression. - 4.
+Demonstrate an understanding of Catholic teachings within one's ethical and professional decision-making. - 5.
 Display an understanding of cultures and experiences that characterize the global community.
-(2013/2014)\